Syria says pipeline blown up by rebel saboteurs

-Clouds of thick black smoke billowed over a high-rise suburb of the city, the epicenter of popular unrest against Syrian President Bashar al-Assad that began in March.
+Clouds of thick black smoke billowed over a high-rise suburb of the city, the epicentre of popular unrest against Syrian President Bashar al-Assad that began in March.

 Refinery towers and storage tanks were visible in the background of one SANA photograph.